jobbrIO/jobbr-server/docs/dev/setup.md

 Build the documentation with `make clean&make html` and open the index in your browser.

+**Autobuild**
+We added a autobuild option the the make.bat but you need to install shpinx-autostart in order to work.
+Instructions: [GaretJax/sphinx-autobuild](https://github.com/GaretJax/sphinx-autobuild)

+When installed, you can just issue `make.bat livehtml` and point your browser to [http://localhost:8000](http://localhost:8000)

 ### Installation Guide for Windows
 1. Download and install [Phyton >= 3.5.2 from the official download location](https://www.python.org/downloads/).